 Once the update is complete, your phone will restart.
 After the phone restarts, try to use Bluetooth and check if the problem is fixed.

-Also, check for updates for the Bluetooth device that you are trying to connect to your phone or tablet.
-There is a possibility that the device may not be updated and it may be causing problems because of this.
+Also, check for updates for the Bluetooth device you are trying to connect to your phone or tablet.
+There is a possibility that the device may not be updated, and it may be causing problems because of this.
 Try establishing the connection and check if it works as expected.